mcmullarkey/local-dougdoug/README.md

 This command should return an integer (for example: 26)

+Sometimes this command will fail if you try to run it right after the above commands.
+Wait for a bit and try again if it fails.

 Then run

 `pulseaudio --check`

 and if you get no output you're good to go.

-To run the Docker image use the following terminal command
+To run the Docker image fire up Docker Desktop and then use the following terminal command

 ```
 docker run -it \